kamilfranek/kamilfranek.github.io/Company Analysis/_posts/2019-11-11-how_much_google_paid_for_youtube.md

 Another way how to answer the question if YouTube acquisition is worth it for Google and quantify it better is to **estimate its value today as a standalone company.**

-The **best proxy for YouTube value in 2006 is probably the purchase price of 1.65 bn.** It is true that Erik Smith, Google's CEO at the time, in one interview mentioned that Google probably overpaid $1 billion for YouTube.
+The **best proxy for YouTube value in 2006 is probably the purchase price of 1.65 bn.** It is true that Erik Smith, Google's CEO at the time, in court deposition said, that [ Google overpaid $1 billion](https://www.cnet.com/news/schmidt-we-paid-1-billion-premium-for-youtube/){:target="_blank"} for YouTube.
 On the other hand, Google,[ based on court documents from 2010](https://www.scribd.com/doc/28587257/Viacom-Lawsuit-Vs-Google-YouTube){:target="_blank"},  commissioned Credit Suisse to do a valuation of YouTube before the acquisition, and the number they came up with was 2.7 bn as a base case scenario.

 Hard to say where the truth is, either Credit Suisse estimate was "pushed up," so Google's board had a justification for the price they were paying, or Erik Smith's comment was self-serving and was somehow connected with ongoing litigation with Viacom.